docker/docs/swarm/plan-for-production.md

 -->

-Scheduling strategies are how Swarm decides which nodes on a cluster to start containers on.
+Scheduling strategies are how Swarm decides which nodes in a cluster to start containers on.
 Swarm supports the following strategies:

 - spread